What We Learned Reading a Week of In-App Feedback

 Feature requests we hadn’t imagined

 What’s interesting is the geography of the requests.
 Users in the Pacific Northwest asked for different things than users in the Mountain West, and Great Lakes users asked for things that surprised both.
 The inbox is a map of how the app gets used in conditions we don’t get to see.
-Reading 200 at once is the closest we get to standing in every parking lot, river bank, and forest road our users are standing in this season.
+Reading the whole batch at once is the closest we get to standing in every parking lot, river bank, and forest road our users are standing in this season.

 Thank-you notes as data